Eyobor616/PowerAutomate_Transform_Arrays_To_Objects/README.md

 You need to do this in order to using in a Select statement or parse to PowerApps

-# PowerApps Code for turning JSON into Collection
+# PowerApps Code for turning JSON Response From Flow into Collection

 Set(varGetGroups, GetM365Groups.Run().resp); //Run Flow